 Julianas can be indoor or outdoor pets.
 They can be litter box trained.
-Julianas grow slowly for up to two years so that is why they are good indoor pets.
+Julianas grow slowly for up to three years so that is why they are good indoor pets.
 Pigs are very intelligent animals.
 You can even teach your pig to perform tricks.

 You can put in a kiddie pool for them to keep cool in the summer.
 In the winter you can put out a heat lamp or put out blankets and beds.
 They must be bathed at least once a month; in the summer a kiddie pool will work and in the winter the bathtub is recommended, you can use dog or baby shampoo diluted in spray bottle to making it easier to apply.
 They need a fenced area of 10 x 10 area for rooting.

 A Juliana pig should see a vet once a year for a general exam.
 Regular deworming every 4-5 months with liquid Ivermectin wormer for pigs and cows.
 Annual vaccine Rhinishield Tx4 is highly recommended.
-A dose.
 Follow directions for dosage or contact your vet.
 Hooves can be trimmed with a pair of shears from a farm store if needed or contact a local farrier.

 - Litter Box

-- Pine pellets
+- Pine pellets or large pine shavings

 - Food and water bowl